linkeddatacenter/kees/README.md

 - sd: http://www.w3.org/ns/sparql-service-description#
 - kees: http://linkeddata.center/kees/v1#

-The following picture sumarize main aspects of the KEES language profile.
+The following picture sumarize mandatory restrictions introduced by the KEES language profile.

 ![uml](architecture/uml.png)

-The http://linkeddata.center/kees/v1#  namespace ( usual prefix *kees:*) contains a small set of concepts, mainly derived from existing ontologies.
-It provides terms to describe the knowledge base metadata that a KEES complain agent SHOULD/MUST know.

 A **KEES compliant application** is a Semantic Web Application that is not in conflict with the KEES Language Profile.

 A **KEES Agent** is a software process that understands a portion the language profile and that it is able to do actions on a knowledge base.
 For instance, it could be able to ingest data and to answer some questions.

-**Trust** is another key concept in KEES.
-The [RDF] model allow to mix any kind of information, even information that are incoerent with the language profile.
-For instace, suppose that your Language Profile contains a property "person:hasMom" that require a cardinality of 1 (i.e. every person has just one "mom"), your knowledge base could contains two different triples (:jack person:hasMom :Mary) and (:jack person:hasMom :Giulia), in order to take decision about who is jack's mom you need trust in your data.
-If you are sure about the veridicicy of all data in the knowledge base, you can deduct that :Mary and :Giulia are the same person.
-If you are not so sure, you have two possibility: choose the most trusted statement with respect some criteria (even casually if both statemenst have the same trust rank) or to change the language profile, allowing a person to have more than one mom.
-In any case you need to get an idea about _your_ trust on each statement (both ABox and Tbox) in the knowlege base.
+The http://linkeddata.center/kees/v1#  namespace ( usual prefix *kees:*) contains a small set of concepts, mainly derived from existing ontologies.
+It provides terms to describe the knowledge base metadata that a KEES complain agent SHOULD know.

 Knowing the statement **provenance** is the most usefull way to get an idea about its trustability.
 For this reason, KEES requires that any statement must have a fourth element that links to metadata that describe any statement in the knowledge base.
 This means that, for pratical concerns, the KEES knowledge base is a collection of quads, i.e. a triple plus a link to a metadata.